Cutting Through Spiritual Materialism

 As soon as we cast something into a role, as soon as we put a label on it, as soon as we name it and give it life by virtue of our investment (read: ego), we take away all its power and it is nothing more than an event – it is no longer a spiritual revelation, but simply a material experience.
-That is spiritual materialism at its peak.
+This is spiritual materialism at its peak.